 Frieling French Press is a manual French press coffee maker available in 8oz, 17oz, 23oz, 36oz, and 44oz sizes.
 Frieling, an American brand that produces a wide range of kitchenware and catering supplies, manufactures this french press.
-Frieling French press is made entirely of stainless steel, including a stainless steel filter and a double-walled construction to keep your coffee warm.
+The Frieling is made entirely of stainless steel, including a stainless steel filter and a double-walled construction to keep your coffee warm.

 All french presses are straightforward but can take some practice and experimenting with making the perfect coffee.
-You add coarsely ground coffee to the beaker, then fill it with hot water.
+You add coarsely ground beans to the beaker, then fill it with hot water.
 Leave to steep for 4 minutes, then press the plunger and serve immediately.

-The advantages of the Frieling French press are its high-quality build, aesthetic appeal, and heat retention.
+The advantages of the Frieling coffee press are its high-quality build, aesthetic appeal, and heat retention.
 The dual-screen filter reduces sediment in your cup, and it is more durable than a glass French press, and all parts can be placed in the dishwasher.

-The downside to the Frieling French press is the high price.
+The downside to the Frieling is the high price.
 Due to the stainless steel construction, you won’t see the extraction process in the way that you can with glass French presses.
 The price of the Frieling French press starts at $72 for the 17oz model.
 You can learn more about the Frieling French Press in this review.

 AeroPress is a manual portable coffee maker that combines immersion and pressure brewing elements.
 It has a capacity of 8 oz.
 The AeroPress brand was founded by the makers of the Aerobie sports equipment.
 The chamber and plunger of the AeroPress are made from polypropylene plastic, while the seal is made of silicone.
 All parts of the brewer are BPA-free.